 Its features, though, are fairly standard and cover only the basics.
-This means the tracker monitors your steps, distance, calories, active minutes and hourly activity.
+This means the tracker keeps tabs on your steps, distance, calories, active minutes and hourly activity.
 You also get automatic exercise tracking for running, sports and aerobic workouts and personalised weekly exercise goals.
 Notifications are part of the package too, but heart rate monitoring isn’t.

-Fitbit followed this up with two smartwatches, the Ionic in late 2017 and more recently Versa.
+Fitbit followed this up with two smartwatches, the Ionic in late 2017 and Versa earlier this year.
 Apart from the GPS on the Ionic and the more sleek and subtle look of Versa, the two are pretty much identical.

 On each you’ll get the full gamut of what Fitbit has to offer in terms of fitness tracking, in addition to notifications and 2.5GB on-board storage for music (enough to store up to 300 songs).
 This means they can function as mini iPods if you take the time and effort to set them up.
 They can also run third-party apps from its proprietary app store and come with Fitbit Pay contactless payments.
 Most importantly, just like the Flex 2, Versa and Ionic are water resistant down to 50 meters and they’ll track you swim sessions, too.

-But there are other options out there if you are dead-set on purchasing a Fitbit and water-resistance is a must.
+But there are other options out there if you are dead-set on purchasing one of the older Fitbit’s and water-resistance is a must.
 One of the more interesting ones comes from an outfit called Waterfi.
-Established in 2010, the San Diego based company is all about waterproof electronics.
+Established in 2010, the San Diego based company is all about waterproofing electronics.
 This includes anything from fitness trackers to headphones, iPods and Kindles.
 What started as a one man outfit working out of his apartment, has now grown to a collection of nineteen staff.